kevcode1/loan-default-risk-control/README.md

-# Load-Default-Risk-Control
+# Loan-Default-Risk-Control

 ## Introduction
-"Load-Default-Risk-Control" is a sophisticated Streamlit web application focused on loan default risk management.
+"Loan-Default-Risk-Control" is a sophisticated Streamlit web application focused on loan default risk management.
 This app features an advanced logistic regression scorecard model for the automated evaluation of loan default risks, enabling efficient, data-driven decisions in financial risk assessment.

 ## Key Features
 - **Automated Risk Score Assessment**: Utilizes a logistic regression scorecard for quick and accurate risk evaluations.